brodieaustin/avalon-novel/index.markdown

 "About my vigilant.
 What happened to her as a result of my...situation?"

 <!-- need to fact check this next assertion against earlier scenes -->
-Even after two years, her father refused to call his imprisonment anything besides his "situtation," assuming he referred to it at all.
+Even after three years, her father refused to call his imprisonment anything besides his "situtation," assuming he referred to it at all.

 Schiller shruggedl and said, "I never heard anything.
 Who knows.
 Vigilants have such short lives as it is."